PabloMr05/matrix-bench/TASK 2. Performance Benchmark of matrix multiplication/README.md

 several matrix sizes (e.g. 512, 1024, 1536, 2048).
 3. Runs all sparse benchmarks (sparse_csr) for:
     - sizes n = 5000 and n = 10000
-    - densities d = 1e-4, 1e-3, 1e-2, 1e-1
+    - densities d = 0.10, 0.01, 0.001, 0.0001.
-4. Saves all raw CSV files into results/.
+4. If data/mc2depi/mc2depi.mtx exists, run an additional sparse experiment using the SuiteSparse matrix mc2depi (CSR format) with a dense matrix B having a small number of columns (to keep memory under control).
-5. Creates a summary file results/summary_task2.csv with the averages.
+5. Aggregate all results into a single results/summary_task2.csv file.
-6. Calls plot_task2.py to generate all plots into results/plots/.
+6. Generate plots in results/plots/ using plot_task2.py.

 ## 4. Output files